 When to go.
 The best times of year are still the spring (for the longer days) and the autumn (often very fine weather).
 In the summer, even though it may be hot, there are relatively few tourists, most of the regions crossed being not too frequented in spite of their great natural beauty.
 It is a route for pilgrims who are looking for tranquillity and a meditative environment.

 Accommodation.
-More and more people are becoming aware of the difficulties encountered by pilgrims.
-This is due to the fact that the public authorities and the people along the route are more and more conscious that accommodation is inseparable from the welcome extended to visitors, which is generally quite good.
-All the way along the route itself or nearby there is a varied selection of accommodation for the pilgrim, beginning with the pilgrim refuges (at Ainay-le-Chateau, Bouzais, Saint-Ferme, La Coqille, Sorges, Périgueux), not to mention the town halls (who can generally find a solution, however basic, to lodge a pilgrim for the night), small or large country hotels, chambres d’hôte (bed & breakfasts), or gîtes d’étape (fairly numerous in certain regions), and even numerous rooms for pilgrims provided by generous & charitable private individuals.
+All the way along the route itself or nearby there is a varied selection of accommodation for the pilgrim, beginning with the pilgrim refuges (at Ainay-le-Chateau, Bouzais, Saint-Ferme, La Coquille, Sorges, Périgueux, Vialotte / Saint-Gor, Roquefort, Mont de Marsan), not to mention the town halls (who often run a pilgrim refuge or can find another solution, however basic, to lodge a pilgrim for the night), small or large country hotels, chambres d’hôte (bed & breakfasts), or gîtes d’étape (fairly numerous in certain regions), and even numerous rooms for pilgrims provided by generous & charitable private individuals.

 Special characteristics.
-This is a demanding route, calling upon the rigour of the pilgrim’s commitment (whatever his deeper underlying motive), in the context of a relatively deserted rural environment sufficient to discourage the “tourist”, and to deter therefore all those who embark on the pilgrimage in a spirit which is not “serious” (i.e. who want simply to “play at” being a pilgrim).
+The route has simple but sufficient facilities, calling upon the rigour of the pilgrim’s commitment (whatever his deeper underlying motive), in the context of a relatively deserted rural environment sufficient to discourage the “tourist”, and to deter therefore all those who embark on the pilgrimage in a spirit which is not “serious” (i.e. who want simply to “play at” being a pilgrim).

 Discussion Forum.
 Visit the Camino de Santiago Forum to join in the current conversation.

 27 Blackfriars Road, London SE1 8NY, United Kingdom.